MariaSpr/MovieAPI-1/README.md

 # Introduction
-Hands-on demo project to showcase how to consume a RESTful web service with Java to get information about movies and Dependency Management with Maven hands-on
+Hands-on demo project to showcase how to consume a RESTful web service with Java to get information about movies and Dependency Management with Maven hands-on!!

 # API
 [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction)